 The second menu is visible when right-clicking on the layer type (the icon to the left of the name – not the eye… this will make more sense when you learn the 12 types of layers).

-The third menu is accessed when you have a Layer Mask applied and right-click on it.
+The third menu is accessed when you have a Photoshop layer mask applied and right-click on it.

 This menu has some tools/features that are located in some of the other three menus too.

 It all depends on your personal preference on how you wish to select the menu.